Latonis/cs400-X-Team-104/proposal.md

 Project Input: Users will enter the reletive information about the books they want to keep record of.

+Project User Interface: Users can see a homepage with a search bar, books list and an area to enter new books.

-Project User Interface: We can have interfaces like Book class and Booklist class.
+Project Types List: We can have Book class and Booklist class.
 Book class stores fields of detailed information about one book, like title, author, ISBN and genre.
 Booklist class is for organization of a list of books.

-Project Types List: Break your solution idea down into units that you think can be implemented with a single class.

-Name each interface or class and briefly describe its function or purpose.

 ### Files or Images Referenced